sofirob23/Harry-Potter/README.md

 ### Requirements

+- Python 3
 - Django==3.1.2
 - djangorestframework==3.12.1
 - python-dotenv==0.10.3
 - requests==2.24.0

-To install requirements run the following command: `pip install -r requirements.txt`
+To install requirements run the following command: `pip install -r requirements.txt` If you have python 2 and 3 installed you have to run `pip3 install -r requirements.txt`

 ### How To Run

 Make sure to have the requirements installed before you run the application.
 Go to harry_potter_api directory and run the following command: `python manage.py runserver`

+If you have python 2 and 3 you have to run `python3 manage.py runserver`

 ### Endpoints